Constraining binary mergers in AGN disks using the non-observation of lensed gravitational waves: Constraining the fraction of BBHs in AGN disks

-\textbf{\emph{Constraining the fraction of BBHs in AGN disks}} -- Knowing the probability of observing a lensed BBH in an AGN disk, we show that the non-detection of lensed GW events can then be used to constrain the fraction of BBHs that reside in AGN disks ($f_{\rm AGN}$) among all BBH detections.
+Knowing the probability of observing a lensed BBH in an AGN disk, we show that the non-detection of lensed GW events can then be used to constrain the fraction of BBHs that reside in AGN disks ($f_{\rm AGN}$) among all BBH detections.
 First, we define $f_{\rm AGN}$ as the fraction of GW events that are originated from AGN among all $N_{\rm obs}$ \emph{observed} GW events:

-then, the probability of observing a lensed BBH from AGN is simply:
+then, the probability of observing a lensed BBH from AGN is:

 where the conditional probability characterises the probability of detecting a lensed binary from an AGN, which is subject to the AGN geometry and potential detection loss due to demagnified images.
 We will address the latter issue in the discussion and appendix.
 For the remainder of this paper, we will assume each lensed AGN-BBH will be correctly detected and identified.
 For a given number of GW observations and $f_{\rm AGN}$, this probability can be used to estimate the expected number of lensed events via the binomial distribution.